lasp/xmera/src/simulation/deviceInterface/prescribedLinearTranslation/prescribedLinearTranslation.rst

 ``smoothingDuration`` is set to a nonzero value, the smoothed bang-bang profiler is selected.
 If both variables are set to nonzero values, the smoothed bang-coast-bang profiler is selected.

-This section is to outline the steps needed to setup the prescribed linear translational module in python using Basilisk.
+This section is to outline the steps needed to setup the prescribed linear translational module in python using Xmera.

 #.
 Import the prescribedLinearTranslation class::

-    from Basilisk.simulation import prescribedLinearTranslation
+    from Xmera.simulation import prescribedLinearTranslation

 #.
 Create an instantiation of the module::